wjonasreger/website/_pages/about.md

 # Introduction

-My name is **W. Jonas Reger** and I am a Senior Undergraduate Student majoring in Statistics and minoring in Mathematics at the University of Illinois at Urbana-Champaign (UIUC).
-I have also had the pleasure of teaching as a Course Assistant in the Department of Statistics since the Spring Semester of 2019.
+My name is `W. Jonas Reger` and I am a Senior Undergraduate Student studying `Statistics and Mathematics` at the `University of Illinois at Urbana-Champaign` (UIUC).
+I have also had the pleasure of teaching as a `Course Assistant` in the Department of Statistics since the Spring Semester of 2019.
+{: style="text-align: justify;"}

-I am a self-taught programmer starting at the age of 15.
-When I was 17, I interned for the American Cancer Society and led a research project with Dr. Kris Killian in the Department of Materials Science and Engineering at UIUC.
-After that I interned with Andy Loftus, developing applications in Python, at the National Center for Supercomputing Applications.
-After high school, I complete my Associate of Science Degree in Computer Science at Parkland College.
+I am a `self-taught programmer` starting at the age of 15.
+When I was 17, I interned for the `American Cancer Society` and led a research project with Dr. Kris Killian in the Department of Materials Science and Engineering at UIUC.
+After that I interned with Andy Loftus, developing applications in Python, at the `National Center for Supercomputing Applications`.
+After high school, I complete my `A.S.
+Degree in Computer Science` at Parkland College.
 Following that, I transferred into the Statistics program at UIUC to finish my undergraduate degree.
-I will be graduating with my Bachelor of Science in Statistics, with a minor in Mathematics.
-I have been accepted into the Analytics Statistics - Master of Science program here at UIUC as well.
-My research interests include machine learning, signal processing, data & AI ethics, and statistics education.
+I will be graduating with my `B.S. in Statistics, with a minor in Mathematics`.
+I have been accepted into the `Analytics Statistics-M.S.` program here at UIUC as well.
+My research interests include `machine learning`, `signal processing`, `data & AI ethics`, and `statistics education`.

 # Work Experience

 Course Assistant / Grading Assistant

-* Stat 100: Introduction to Statistics <a href="https://karleflanagan.github.io/stat100S21/" target = "_blank">[Spring 2021]</a>, <a href="https://karleflanagan.github.io/stat100F20/" target="_blank">[Fall 2020]</a>, <a href="https://nkha149.github.io/stat100-su2020/" target="_blank">[Summer 2020]</a>, <a href="https://karleflanagan.github.io/stat100S20/" target="_blank">[Spring 2020]</a>, [Fall 2019], [Spring 2019]
+* **Stat 100: Introduction to Statistics** <a href="https://karleflanagan.github.io/stat100S21/" target = "_blank">[Spring 2021]</a>, <a href="https://karleflanagan.github.io/stat100F20/" target="_blank">[Fall 2020]</a>, <a href="https://nkha149.github.io/stat100-su2020/" target="_blank">[Summer 2020]</a>, <a href="https://karleflanagan.github.io/stat100S20/" target="_blank">[Spring 2020]</a>, [Fall 2019], [Spring 2019]

   * **Course Description:** First course in probability and statistics at a precalculus level; emphasizes basic concepts, including descriptive statistics, elementary probability, estimation, and hypothesis testing in both nonparametric and normal models.
   * _More details forthcoming..._

-* Stat 400: Statistics & Probability I [Spring 2020], [Spring 2019]
+* `Stat 400: Statistics & Probability I` [Spring 2020], [Spring 2019]

   * **Course Description:** Introduction to mathematical statistics that develops probability as needed; includes the calculus of probability, random variables, expectation, distribution functions, central limit theorem, point estimation, confidence intervals, and hypothesis testing.
 Offers a basic one-term introduction to statistics and also prepares students for STAT 410.
   * _More details forthcoming..._